 What, exactly, goes into a short-range plan?
 Much of what people focus on in business planning is revenue projection.
 But that does put the cart before the horse somewhat — you must have a solid administrative plan in place before you can create a valuable service that potential clients are willing to buy.
 Instead of focusing entirely on revenue projection, unwind the future course of development of your practice:

 - Spin out desired practice areas, and when and how they will develop.

 - Project your overhead, since that will provide a baseline for revenue that you must achieve.

 - Plan out various marketing tactics, and define the stages at which you will release the veritable hounds.

-You’ll want to review the effectiveness of your efforts from time to time, and make tweaks to your processes.
+You’ll want to review the effectiveness of your efforts from time to time and make tweaks to your processes.
 However, it’s important to note that, when starting a business, you must enrobe your compulsion with patience and allow your efforts to flower, especially with respect to marketing.

 Phase Two: The Genesis of the Revolving Five-Year Plan

 Year five is when you dust off that naive first run at your law firm business plan — or better still, rip it up and draft an entirely new version. … Wait, you could have just created a 10-year plan.
-But if is an inexact science to project out three or four years down the road; attempting to accurately predict years five through 10 is a downright crapshoot.
+But if it is an inexact science to project out three or four years down the road; attempting to accurately predict years five through 10 is a downright crapshoot.
 Why waste your time?

-Of course there’s another reason not to overspend your time predicting out the first 10 years of your practice: because of the opportunity cost; you’ll lose valuable time thinking about the last five years, as opposed to the first five, which is when the rubber meets the road.
+Of course. there is another reason not to overspend your time predicting out the first 10 years of your practice: because of the opportunity cost; you’ll lose valuable time thinking about the last five years, as opposed to the first five, which is when the rubber meets the road.
 Consider what you predict about the future of a child in daycare.
 Are you considering kindergarten or fourth grade?
 Right: You don’t think about fourth grade until kindergarten is upon you.
 In some cases, it’s better to let the choices come to you.